jibee/ESP32_MP3_Decoder/README.md

 This project is based on Sprite\_TM's awesome MP3 web radio project for the ESP8266: https://github.com/espressif/ESP8266_MP3_DECODER

+## About this fork
+I aim to make this web radio compatible with more streams, able to switch between streams and bluetooth mode seamlessly...
+Some bits are ported to C++ for making the module boundaries cleared.

 ## Required Software

 Get the SDK: